BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 We could...
 But let's first look at some solutions out there.

 In recent times 2 people presented something that I call "binding an observable to a property", for angular components.
-Both of them created a HOC in a different way.
+Both of them created a HOC differently.

 [@MikeRyanDev](https://twitter.com/MikeRyanDev) presented the "ReactiveComponent" and its "connect" method in his presentation [Building with Ivy: rethinking reactive Angular](https://youtu.be/rz-rcaGXhGk?t=859)